slowlime/feedgen/README.md

 Once Feedgen is running, a web interface will be served at the provided address with a list of all configured feeds.
 Point your RSS reader to the listed RSS feed links.

+To force a feed update without waiting for the next scheduled update, send a POST request to `/feeds/:name/update`.